saadkhan321/Project6_ND/design-information.md

 ### (3) the number of times any player has solved them.
 This list shall be sorted by decreasing number of solutions.

 **Response:** In order to keep track of statistics pertaining to scrambles, **scrambleStatistics** class will be used where the 'uniqueID' for each scramble, along with the information regarding its creater/solver 'user_name' and 'solved_created' will be kept.
-This will also the no. of times a word scramble has been solved.
+This will also keep the no. of times a word scramble has been solved.

 ### 12. The player statistics will list players’ first names and last names, with